far-rainbow/vector_bench/README.md

 # vector_bench
-Benchmark CPU with operation on massives of types float and __vector(4)float
+Benchmark CPU with operation on massives of type float and __vector(4)float

 # build targets
 - all               --  build all executables